JordanEmme/blog/content/posts/writing-a-chip8-emulator/index.md

 Given the overall simplicity of most of the operations, I have decided to wrap both the decoding and executing phases in a single function, which is basically a big switch case on values of `H`.
-It basically looks like:
+It looks somewhat like:

 ```cpp
 void decode_and_execute(uint16_t opcode){